-CBD vs Hemp Extract vs Hemp Seed Oil… Know what you are buying Or More Importantly, What you are NOT Buying!
+CBD vs Hemp Extract vs Hemp Seed Oil… Know what you Buy

 What is Hemp?

 Hemp is a strain of the Cannabis Sativa Plant.
-The Cannabis Sativa plant has two species, Marijuana and Hemp.
-Although marijuana and hemp are two different plants, they are very similar, and both have medicinal value.
-Additionally, the two plants look alike and smell alike, however, the main difference is the levels of THC in each plant.
+CBD, Hemp Extract and Hemp Seed oil all come from this same plant.
+This cannabis plant has two species, Marijuana and Hemp.
+Although marijuana and hemp are two different plants, they both have medicinal value.
+The two plants look alike and smell alike, however, the main difference is the levels of THC in each plant.
 Marijuana has high levels of THC, however, Hemp, although it also contains THC, it is at significantly lower levels.
 THC stands for tetrahydrocannabinol, which is the psychoactive ingredient commonly present in marijuana in high levels.
 THC is also the ingredient that is known to create the psychoactive effects many know as a “high” or “stoned.”

 How Can CBD Benefit Me?